 Brentwood Plumbing: Types of Pipes

-Brentwood plumbing is part of many remodeling projects, whether the plan is to install a small clean-up sink in a garage or the project is a bathroom addition or a complete kitchen or bathroom remodel.
+Brentwood plumbing is part of many remodeling projects, whether the plan is to install a small clean-up sink in a garage, re-pipe an area of your home, or the project is a bathroom addition or a complete kitchen or bathroom remodel.
 Whether you are doing the remodel yourself or you are hiring a contractor, you will need to make some decisions about pipes.
 If you have a contractor, s/he will be able to guide you in choosing the most appropriate pipe for your project.

 There are many types of pipe, and some are more appropriate for specific jobs than others.
 To help you with the decisions, here is an overview of the main types of pipe used in residential remodeling.